-But value-based reimbursements are calculated by using numerous measures of quality and determining the overall health of population.
+But value-based reimbursements are calculated by using numerous measures of quality and determining the overall health of the population.
 The value-based care is driven by data.
 This is because the providers must report to payers about the treatment given and demonstrate improvement.
-For example, the providers are responsible to track and report all hospital re-admissions, patient engagement, adverse events, population health and more.
+For example, the providers are responsible to track and report all hospital re-admissions, patient engagement, adverse events, population health, and more.

 Increasing the cost of healthcare is not sustainable but improves the outcomes for the money spent.
 This shift to value-based care is very advantageous to the patient population, as it delivers a connected care experience where patients receive more coordinated, appropriate, and effective care, improving the health of individuals and their communities.